DanielSiepmann/typo3-extension-workshop/Documentation/source/UnderstandTypo3Plugins.rst

 The API configures the TCA (=Table Configuration Array) for ``tt_content``.
 And adds the new plugin as ``list_type``.

-We can go further on the content element during the Topic *Configuration*.
+We can go further on the content element during the Topic :ref:`configuration`, especially :ref:`configuration-content-wizard`.

 TYPO3 Frontend rendering
 ------------------------